ExpositionEngineering/exposition-engineering-syllabus/README.md

 ##### Exposition Engineering Tokens

-Students may "spend" up to five algorithmology "tokens" that they may use to either (i) secure 48 hours of additional time to complete an assigned task or (ii) request a reassessment of an already graded project after revising it according to feedback from the instructor.
+Students may "spend" up to five exposition engineering "tokens" that they may use to either (i) secure 48 hours of additional time to complete an assigned task or (ii) request a reassessment of an already graded project after revising it according to feedback from the instructor.
 For instance, a student may choose to spend a token by asking the instructor to reevaluate one of the algorithm engineering projects.
 Outside of these five tokens, the instructor will not consider any additional requests for deadline extensions or assignment reassessment.